- Basic Principles

 Bitcoin is stored in a “wallet.”
 The wallet is saved on a hard drive and accessed using a “private key,” which is a login and a password.

 - What a fiduciary’s role respecting cryptocurrency?

 - How can a fiduciary avoid personal liability when administering cryptocurrency?

-Fiduciaries must be able to access a bitcoin owner’s wallet.
+Fiduciaries must be able to access a bitcoin owner’s wallet in the event of a client’s disability or death.
 There are three problems: (1) Knowing that a person owns cryptocurrency, (2) knowing where the wallet is located, and (3) being able to access the wallet using a private key.

 Income Tax: Cryptocurrency is Property

 In Notice 2014-21, the IRS held that bitcoins are property, not currency.
 This means there will be gain or loss on the sale or transfer of bitcoins or other cryptocurrencies.